Exploiting Supply Chain Interdependencies for Stock Return Prediction: A Full-State Graph Convolutional LSTM: Introduction

 \section{Introduction}

 Predicting financial time series has always been a highly sought-after topic among researchers and investors, as it allows for better decision-making in financial markets \cite{GANDHMAL2019100190}.
 The accuracy of predicted returns is a crucial aspect of any portfolio construction model, as it directly affects the performance and profitability of the portfolio.
 Historically, research has primarily focused on the techniques of fundamental analysis and technical analysis \cite{FARIASNAZARIO2017115}.
 However, in recent years, with the increasing availability of computational power, statistical models and machine learning (ML) algorithms have become more prevalent in financial forecasting.
 These algorithms can analyze large amounts of data and identify patterns that may not be discernible to human traders, allowing for more accurate predictions and better decision-making in financial markets.
-For instance, statistical models like autoregressive models (AR), vector autoregression models (VAR), autoregressive integrated moving average models (ARIMA) \cite{7046047}, and heterogeneous autoregressive models (HAR) \cite{har_paper}, in conjunction with multivariate linear regression models \cite{BINI20161248}, are commonly used as benchmarks to be compared with more sophisticated approaches.
-In fact, with the increasing prevalence of ML and deep learning (DL) models, they are becoming more common tools for financial predictions.
-Researchers have been using these techniques in recent years to replicate the success seen in other areas of research, such as natural language processing and image processing.
-However, predicting financial time series poses a unique challenge: compared to ML tasks mentioned above, there is no absolute or objective "ground truth" for the stock price.
-The value of a stock is ultimately determined by the collective beliefs and expectations of all market participants.
-These beliefs and expectations can be influenced by a wide range of factors, including economic conditions, company performance, news events, and investor sentiment \cite{EFFICIENTCAPITALMARKETS}.
-Therefore, while predicting stock prices, the ultimate goal is to uncover hidden information from the market to produce excess returns from setting up appropriate investment strategies.